Are you looking for the ultimate 5 days in Paris itinerary? 5 days in Paris is a generous amount of time to explore the City of Light.

 Stop 2: Marvel At The Stained Glass At Sainte-Chapelle

-Within close walking distance from Notre Dame de Paris is the dazzling Sainte-Chapelle, a MUST-SEE during your 5 days in Paris!
-It is one of the lesser-known chapels in Paris.
+Within walking distance of Notre Dame is the dazzling Sainte-Chapelle.
+This is a must-see for any itinerary for Paris, France!
+It is one of the lesser-known chapels in the city.

-Since it is so near Notre Dame, many people just visit Notre Dame and skip this extremely exquisite church, because they are not aware of it.
+Many people just visit Notre Dame and skip this extremely exquisite church because they are not aware of it.

 Sainte-Chapelle’s upper level has over 1,000 striking and gleaming stained glass windows that tell the story of the Bible.